 Recently I was greatly challenged by a young couple who were exploring alternative means to find a higher reality of God.
-In our dialogue the overwhelming ache I felt for this couple was that they truly desired a legitimate realization of god, and as a result they explored other tenets or streams.
+In our dialogue, the overwhelming ache I felt for this couple was that they truly desired a legitimate realization of god, and as a result, they explored other tenets or streams.
 Hanna Rosin writes about such people and says “people write their own bible.
 They fashion their own God then talk incessantly about him.
 They commune with a new god; a gentle twin of the one they grew up with.
-He is wise & soft spoken; cheers them up when they are sad; laughs at their quirks.
+He is wise & soft-spoken; cheers them up when they are sad; laughs at their quirks.
 He is, most essentially; validating; like the greatest friend.”
 It’s also very noteworthy to see that in today’s day and age we are living in a very spiritually hungry atmosphere.
-New age gurus and motivational speakers flood the airways and keep on telling us how to attain true enlightenment.
-George Gallop said “it the focus of the twentieth century has been on outer space, the focus of the twenty – first century may be on inner Space.”
+New-age gurus and motivational speakers flood the airways and keep on telling us how to attain true enlightenment.
+George Gallop said, “it the focus of the twentieth century has been on outer space, the focus of the twenty-first century may be on inner Space.”

 Different views on Spirituality:

-In the first century Jesus was also born into a very spiritually starving age.
+In the first century, Jesus was also born into a very spiritually starving age.
 To Rome Caesar was God and to the Jews Yahweh.
-As a result Jesus was faced with a few views from different factions.
+As a result, Jesus was faced with a few views from different factions.

 • Some saw Spirituality as:

 1. Separation or Isolation – They believe that genuine Spirituality can only be lived away from any worldly lures or pressures.
 They choose to withdraw from the Public Square and normal society.
 They long to live in their own little Christian Cul-de-sac with no relation to the world.
-In the 1st century there were people who lived like this whom we called the Essences.
-The Essences was a desert community who lived very simple and austere lives in remote or barren areas like Qumran.
+In the 1st century, there were people who lived like this whom we called the Essences.
+The Essences was a desert community that lived very simple and austere lives in remote or barren areas like Qumran.
 On the North-West edge of the Dead Sea, where the Dead Sea scrolls were hidden in caves and found in 1947.
-They sincerely believed that True Spirituality were to be found through separation without any relation to any Nation.
+They sincerely believed that True Spirituality was to be found through separation without any relation to any Nation.
 It was to be found in a cave, but they never found it.

 • Others sought Spirituality in terms of:

 3. Sophistication & Moderation. – They thought Spirituality was to be tolerant or co-operative with the world.
-In the 1st century there were also people who lived this way and they were called the Sadducees.
+In the 1st century, there were also people who lived this way and they were called the Sadducees.
 These were largely people with wealth and position and prestige in the community.
-Rather than removing themselves from the community they tried to be as relevant and close to the world’s values and system they could be.
+Rather than removing themselves from the community they tried to be as relevant and close to the world’s values and the system they could be.
 They were the liberals of the day who modified the scriptures and discounted the supernatural and tried to live a life with one foot in the world and one foot in the Church.
 They too never really found Spirituality.
-In fact all they ever found was worldliness.
+In fact, all they ever found was worldliness.

-• Still others sought to find Spirituality in:
+• Still, others sought to find Spirituality in:

 4. Revolution – They had a total disregard for the establishment of the day and their objective was to constantly overthrow all social order.
 They mistake it for Spirituality and wanted totally discard anything that has led up to the present and simply want to go their own way.
-In the 1st century they were known as the Zealots.
+In the 1st century, they were known as the Zealots.
 They were fanatical in their nationalism.
 They thought Spirituality was centered in radical activism to overthrow social order including the government.

 Overview of the four groups:

 True fulfilling and legitimate Spirituality will only be satisfied in Jesus Christ.
-It involves a genuine work of the Holy Spirit in the depths of ones being, working at the very epicenter of ones soul.
+It involves a genuine work of the Holy Spirit in the depths of one’s being, working at the very epicenter of one’s soul.

 Why follow Christ?

 Your faith and Spirituality is only as good as the person it is placed in.
-True Spirituality is internal not external.
-It is personal not corporate.
+True Spirituality is internal, not external.
+It is personal, not corporate.
 It is spiritual, not physical.
 It is a divine work in the heart not a human

 result through human effort.
 It is grace motivated and grace produced.
 In Galatians 5 Paul gives us a glimpse of what it means to walk in true biblical spirituality.